Kmg11/Chat_App/README.md

 - **Real-time chat:** Chat with other users in real-time.
 - **Create, join, and leave rooms:** Create, join, and leave rooms to chat with other users.
+- **Admin messages:** Admin messages are displayed when a user joins or leaves a room.
+- **User activity:** User activity is displayed when a user is typing.

 ## Technologies